-Two ways to make caramel popcorn balls; homemade caramel with sugar butter and cream and freshly popped popcorn, or melted caramel candy and a big bag of already popped popcorn.
+Two ways to make caramel popcorn balls; traditional caramel popcorn balls with sugar butter and cream and freshly popped popcorn, or melted caramel candy and a big bag of already popped popcorn.

 popped pop corn.